Approximate Petz recovery from the geometry of density operators: Petz recovery and the second sandwiched R e nyi relative entropy

 For $\rho$ and $\sigma$ both positive, these quantities were shown to be monotonic under quantum channels in the range $\alpha \in [1, 2]$ in \cite{muller2013quantum, wilde2014strong}, for all $\alpha \geq 1$ in \cite{beigi2013sandwiched}, and most generally for all $\alpha \geq 1/2$ in \cite{frank2013monotonicity}.
 The restriction that $\rho$ be positive, however, is needed for the monotonicity proofs presented in \cite{muller2013quantum, wilde2014strong, beigi2013sandwiched} only when $\alpha$ is not an even integer, and then only because when $\alpha$ is not an even integer, $\tilde{D}_{\alpha}$ is not necessarily well defined for non-positive $\rho$.
 If $\rho$ is non-positive, then the operator $\sigma^{\frac{1-\alpha}{2\alpha}} \rho \sigma^{\frac{1-\alpha}{2\alpha}}$ may be non-positive, and so for non-integer values of $\alpha$, the $\alpha$-power may be multi-valued.
 Furthermore, if $\alpha$ is an \emph{odd} integer, then while $\tilde{Q}_{\alpha}$ is perfectly well defined for arbitrary Hermitian $\rho$, it may be negative, and so the logarithm appearing in $\tilde{D}_{\alpha}$ can be multi-valued.
 When $\alpha$ is an even integer and $\rho$ an arbitrary Hermitian matrix, however, monotonicity of $\tilde{D}_{2}$ follows immediately from the proof techniques of \cite{muller2013quantum, wilde2014strong}, and monotonicity of $\tilde{D}_{2k}$ for arbitrary integer $k \geq 1$ follows from the techniques of \cite{beigi2013sandwiched}.
 In fact, it was observed in Lemma 2 of \cite{wang2020alpha} that the quantities

-for $\alpha \geq 1$ satisfy the monotonicity inequality \eqref{eq:monotonicity} for arbitrary positive $\sigma$ and Hermitian $\rho.$ For non-even-integer values of $\alpha$ this function is not smooth in $\rho$ when one of the eigenvalues of $\rho$ vanishes, and so is not suitable for analysis using the methods described in this section.
+with $|X| \equiv \sqrt{X^{\dagger} X},$ satisfy a monotonicity inequality like \eqref{eq:monotonicity} for arbitrary positive $\sigma$, Hermitian $\rho,$ and $\alpha \geq 1$.
+For non-even-integer values of $\alpha$ this function is not smooth in $\rho$ when one of the eigenvalues of $\rho$ vanishes, and so is not suitable for analysis using the methods described in this section.
 For even integers $\alpha$, however, and in particular for $\alpha=2$, we have $\hat{Q}_{\alpha} = \tilde{Q}_{\alpha},$ and the corresponding sandwiched R\'{e}nyi relative entropy is monotonic for arbitrary Hermitian $\rho$ and positive $\sigma$.